matthiasbeyer/rfcs/rfcs/0043-nixpkgs-workflow.md

 Pushing to the master branch of a software development project is not a good practice in more-than-one-contributor environments.
-Security vulnerabilities, breaking changes which are not tested and regressions are easily introduced this way. which could've been prevented by a proper workflow.
+Security vulnerabilities, breaking changes which are not tested and regressions are easily introduced this way.
+Those can been prevented by a proper workflow and tooling that comes with the workflow.
 <!-- TODO: Expand -->

 In the last year (as of 2019-04-13), we had